tkimhofer/msbrowser/index.md

 The app is designed for fast and easy parameter testing to optimise xcms peak picking performance.
 Different visualisations allow to gain insight into the LC-MS data structure and the effects different peak picking parameter values have on peak picking performance.

-MSbrowser is implemented in a user-friendly web-application framework that can be installed as an simple R package.
+MSbrowser is implemented in a user-friendly web-application framework that can be installed as a simple R package.

 ![](../imgs/GUI.png)